SubClub-The-Sublet-Management-App/SubClub-Docs/README.md

 This web application streamlines the process of managing agreements, sending timely payment reminders and recording payments and creating payment receipts.

+## Key features:
+With the sub.club web app, subletters are able to:

+Register new user account
+Login and logout of user account
+Create, update and view rooms (with the description of the room features and what is included in the rent) Create, update and view sub-tenant information
+Create, update and view room assignments (subtenant(s), room and a date range) When a room assignment is created, a tenant agreement is auto-generated and is print friendly Subtenant agreements are auto-generated based on the agreed room assignments Create and view past payments
+When a payment is created in the system, a payments receipt is auto-generated and is print friendly

+## Target Audiences

+* Owner occupiers
+* Tenants who have a lease agreement with their landlord that they can sublet.